-Original Best Practices Current Best Practices Obtain statements from subjects and witnesses.
-Audio and/or video-audio recording is preferred and should be attempted.
-Obtain statements from subjects and witnesses.
-Audio and/or video-audio recording is preferred and should be attempted.
-(No change) • Interviews of Involved Officers should follow the policies of their individual agency, collective bargaining agreement, and case law.
-Interviews of involved officers should follow the policies of their individual agency, collective bargaining agreement, and case law.
-(No change) The language regarding interview goals is a new addition to the current best practices.
-(There is no language in the original best practices to compare.) • Interviews shall have the goal of allowing and encouraging full cooperation from the involved officer, full accounting for what occurred, and adherence to state law, best practices and agency policy.
-Interviewers shall rely on training, experience, industry standards and challenging questions with the goal of determining the truth. • Investigators should be aware of and alert for signs that indicate an officer, subject, or other witness may be suffering from psychological trauma.
-All involved persons will be treated with sensitivity and awareness about acute stress reactions. • Investigators should be aware of and alert for signs that indicate an officer, subject, or other witness may be suffering from psychological trauma.
-All involved persons will be treated with sensitivity and awareness about acute stress reactions.
-(No change) • Interviews with emergency medical personnel, fire department personnel, and first responding officers should address conditions Interviews with emergency medical personnel, fire department personnel, and first responding officers should address conditions at the incident scene when they arrived to include any action that may have been taken to move or otherwise alter persons or objects of potential evidentiary value. at the incident scene when they arrived to include any action that may have been taken to move or otherwise alter persons or objects of potential evidentiary value.
-(No change) Canvass the immediate area for potential witnesses who have not come forward and obtain information or statements as available.
-Canvass the immediate area for potential witnesses who have not come forward and obtain information or statements as available.
-(No change)
+- Obtain statements from subjects and witnesses.
+Audio and/or videoaudio recording is preferred and should be attempted. - Interviews of involved officers should follow the policies of their individual agency, collective bargaining agreement, and case law. - Interviews shall have the goal of allowing and encouraging full cooperation from the involved officer, full accounting for what occurred, and adherence to state law, best practices, and agency policy.
+Interviewers shall rely on training, experience, industry standards, and challenging questions with the goal of determining the truth. - Investigators should be aware of and alert for signs that indicate an officer, subject, or other witness may be suffering from psychological trauma.
+All involved persons will be treated with sensitivity and awareness about acute stress reactions. - Interviews with emergency medical personnel, fire department personnel, and first responding officers should address conditions at the incident scene when they arrived to include any action that may have been taken to move or otherwise alter persons or objects of potential evidentiary value. - Canvass the immediate area for potential witnesses who have not come forward and obtain information or statements as available. - 10.

-D. Independent Investigation Team Responsibilities (continued)

-Original Best Practices Current Best Practices 8.
 In the event of death, consult with the coroner or medical examiner at the scene and at, or subsequent to, the autopsy.
 A member of the IIT must attend the autopsy and take all appropriate investigative steps, consistent with other criminal investigations.

-10. In the event of death, consult with the coroner or medical examiner at the scene and at, or subsequent to, the autopsy.
-A member of the IIT must attend the autopsy and take all appropriate investigative steps, consistent with other criminal investigations.
-(No change) 9.
-The incident scene will be released by the IIT once investigators are satisfied the crime scene processing is complete.
-11. The incident scene will be released by the IIT once investigators are satisfied the crime scene processing is complete.
-(No change) 10.
-The involved agency and the venue agency Chief or Sheriff will be notified of the scene being released.
-12. The involved agency and the venue agency chief or sheriff will be notified of the scene being released.
-(No change) 11.
-Once all investigation materials are assembled the IIT complete investigation case file must be presented to the prosecutor who may ask for additional information, and who will use the case file to make a charging decision.
-13. Once all investigation materials are assembled the complete IIT investigation case file must be presented to the venue agency prosecutor who may ask for additional information, and who will use the case file to make a charging decision.
-(No change)
+- 11. The incident scene will be released by the IIT once investigators are satisfied the crime scene processing is complete. - 12.
+The involved agency and the venue agency chief or sheriff will be notified of the scene being released. - 13.
+Once all investigation materials are assembled the complete IIT investigation case file must be presented to the venue agency prosecutor who may ask for additional information, and who will use the case file to make a charging decision.

+E. Family Liaison Responsibilities

-Original Best Practices Current Best Practices There are no significant changes to most of the family liaison responsibilities except for a few minor edits.
-The numbering in this section was also changed to a list with bullet points in the current best practices.
-The family liaison is responsible for identifying, The family liaison is responsible for identifying. locating, and notifying an appropriate family locating, and notifying an appropriate family member of the person against whom deadly member of the person against whom deadly force has been used, as soon as possible to force has been used, as soon as possible to ensure that the family: ensure that the family: 1.
-Is notified, when possible, prior to learning Is notified, when possible, prior to learning about the incident from the press, social about the incident from the press, social media, friends, or neighbors. media, friends, or neighbors. a.
-Family notification of a decedent should o Family notification of a decedent should be done in consultation with the venue be done in consultation with the venue coroner or medical examiner. coroner or medical examiner.
-2. Has a reliable way to communicate directly Has a reliable way to communicate directly with the liaison. with the liaison and the IIT.
-3. Is kept informed about the investigative Is kept informed about the investigative process, even when there is nothing new to process, even when there is nothing new to report. report.
-4. Is given timely notice of significant Is provided timely notice of significant developments of the investigation, to include developments of the investigation, to include press releases. press releases.
-5. Coordinate with a victim advocate if one is Has assistance in coordinating with a victim available. advocate if one is available, especially if requested by the family.
-The language regarding access to the remains of the deceased individual and the OII liaison are new additions to the current best practices.
-(There is no language in the original best If requested, the IIT family liaison may assist practices to compare.) the impacted family with any communication and/or access to the remains of the deceased individual that is within their statutory authority.
-(There is no language in the original best If OII is handling the scene, and if contact can practices to compare.) be made within a reasonable amount of time.
-OII's nonuniformed, nonlaw-enforcement family liaison should be responsible for filling this role.
+The family liaison is responsible for identifying, locating, and notifying an appropriate family member of the person against whom deadly force has been used, as soon as possible to ensure that the family:

+- Is notified, when possible, prior to learning about the incident from the press, social media, friends, or neighbors. - o Family notification of a decedent should be done in consultation with the venue coroner or medical examiner. - Has a reliable way to communicate directly with the liaison and the IIT. - Is kept informed about the investigative process, even when there is nothing new to report. - Is provided timely notice of significant developments of the investigation, to include press releases. - Has assistance in coordinating with a victim advocate if one is available, especially if requested by the family. - If requested, the IIT family liaison may assist the impacted family with any communication and/or access to the remains of the deceased individual that is within their statutory authority.

+If OII is handling the scene, and if contact can be made within a reasonable amount of time, OII's nonuniformed, nonlaw-enforcement family liaison should be responsible for filling this role.